CK Travels

 That said, if you are in need of a fun costume or novelty night time wear to explore Ximen, walk on by Costume Street and browse the brightly colour clothing rail.
 You can rent everything from dance outfits to traditional Taiwanese dresses or even Halloween outfits and cartoon character costumes!

-To note that Far Eastern Mall is due to close in August 2023 for a five year rebuilding programme, meaning it will be bigger and brighter with a fresh new look and more fashionable concessions.
+To note that Far Eastern Mall closed in 2023 for a five year rebuilding programme, meaning it will be bigger and brighter with a fresh new look and more fashionable concessions.

 Check out our ultimate Taiwan food guide blog post >